 This Sauteed Cabbage Recipe is flavorful and tasty.
 It takes less than 20 minutes to make and requires only 7 simple ingredients.

 I've been eating this sautéed cabbage for years.
 Not only it is loaded down with flavors and taste but I LOVE how simple and easy it is to cook as well.
-This dish can absolutely be the main dish as well as a side dish for easy accompaniment to your meals.
+This is one of my favorite cabbage recipes.
+It can be the main dish as well as a side dish for easy accompaniment to your meals.

-Cabbage is really versatile when it comes to adding ingredients.
-It's literally the perfect vegetable to sauté and have it taste like so many different things.
+Cabbage is versatile when it comes to adding ingredients.
+It's the perfect vegetable to sauté and have it taste like so many different things.
 This sautéed cabbage recipe has a bit of sweetness due to the added onions and carrot but you can very easily change it by adding in a bit of chili pepper or other hot spices to it as well.

 - Cabbage.
 You'll need a medium-small head of cabbage.